 Candidates admitted to the Ed.D. program at Phase II and Phase III are only allowed to have one letter grade of C, regardless of their GPA.
 Courses at the Phase II and Phase III level cannot be repeated.
 Once a candidate has received a letter grade of C the Committee will place the candidate on Probation.
-If the candidate should receive an additional letter grade of C, they will be automatically be dismissed from the program.
+If the candidate receives an additional letter grade of C, the candidate will automatically be dismissed from the program.

 Dissertation Seminar and the Dissertation Writing Block of Credit Hours: EDU 780, EDU 781, EDU 782, EDU 783, and EDU 784

 Ed.D.
 Phase IV: Dissertation Seminar Residency 2 and the Dissertation Writing Block of credit hours receive grades of Satisfactory or Unsatisfactory.
-The final grade for Phases IV will be the award of the terminal degree, the Doctor of Education and title of Dr. – Ed.
+The final grade for Phases IV will be the award of the terminal degree, Doctor of Education.

 Eligibility and Requirements for Continuance in the Ed.D.
 Program - PHASES II-IV

 A review of a candidate's eligibility to continue and graduate from the Ed.D. program will occur at three (3) different designated transition points during the course of the degree program.